DanielLeski/ITR-SYNC/README.md

 ## TODO/Planning:
 - Add error checking for ITR numbers if they are blank then skip them
   - if the ITR numbers are blank then we don't add them to the list of changes
+- Use mapping instead of array indexing
+- Add sql removal and addiiton of other records and etc
 ## Process:
 - Downloads the files from google drive
   - If need be update the file_id to get the proper file from the "Junk" folder from google drive